laurelschwulst/elventy-laurel/e/artists-space.md

 ---

 Artists Space is a historic arts nonprofit in NYC.
 Its website, inspired by its updated physical location, provides multiple entrances and an accessible interface to its cultural programming and 50-year avant-garde archive.
-In collaboration with Taichi Wi and Mark Beasley.
+In collaboration with <a href="/with/taichi-wi" class="collaborator">Taichi Wi</a> and <a href="/with/mark-beasley" class="collaborator">Mark Beasley</a>.

 <a href="https://artistsspace.org" target="_blank">Visit artistsspace.org</a> ↗<br>
 <a href="https://artistsspace.org/about-this-website" target="_blank">About this website</a> ↗